Facebook Financial Statements and Financial Ratios

 Section 3: Meta (Facebook) Financial Ratios Analyzed

-For this section, I have chosen several different financial ratios to review for Meta (Facebook).
+For this section, I have chosen several financial ratios for Meta (Facebook) to review.
 In reviewing each of Facebook’s financial ratios, I first start by defining the financial ratio.
 Next, I supply the financial formula for calculating the specific ratio.
 Finally, I offer a brief analysis of Facebook’s Important Financial ratios.

 Meta (Facebook) Current Ratio

 Meta’s current ratio was 12.9 in 2017.
 In the next several years, the company reduced its current ratio to 3.1 in 2021.
 This trend indicates that the company is taking steps to improve its current asset utilization.
 However, a 3.1 current ratio is still excessive as compared to other multinational organizations.
-From this, the company still needs to further improve its current asset handling procedures.
+From this, the company still needs to improve its current asset-handling procedures further.
 From an investor’s perspective, this is a poor trend.

 Analyst Grade: B